 The Row Deferences find the row with exceptional values in the data table.
 For instance, in this table, all the cells contain the value 200, despite one cell (A2) containing the value 180.
 The Row Deferences will select the row with the exceptional value.

 9. Go To Special: Column Differences in Excel

 With Column Deferences, you can find the columns with different values from the selected cells.

 10. Go To Special: Precedents and Dependents in Excel

 Suppose, you have a range of cells with formulas.
-Now if you apply the Precedents in the data table, it will select those cells which you have used to create the formulas.
+Now if you apply the Precedents in the data table, it will select those cells that you have used to create the formulas.

-The Dependents is the reverse of Precedents.
+The Dependents are the reverse of the Precedents.
 It will select the cells that are dependent upon other cells of the table.

 There are many other features of the Go To Special feature.
 You should explore the features and apply them to your worksheet next time.
 And, please visit our Blog page for more helpful articles related to Excel.
 Thank you.